themanyone/caption_anything/README.md

 Caption, translate, or optionally record, whatever audio/video is playing through the speakers, or from the microphone.
 Privacy-focused, offline, real-time captions using your video card and [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax/).

 It is especially handy for people with hearing or memory loss, or people who speak another language, to caption and record calls.
-I made it specifically for watching videos when a video creator has a strong accent.
-AI captions work even when I can't understand what they are saying.
+The maker of this app uses it to make sense of informational videos made with a strong accent.
 Captions can be saved in a variety of formats.
 The saved data could even be corrected and used to train another AI.

 ## Notices